 We are also committed to fostering compliance with anti-bribery laws by our wholly owned subsidiaries.

-We have implemented an anti-corruption compliance program that includes training, due diligence of third parties and mandatory reporting.
-We have conducted a training program with all our personnel.
-We maintain books and records that accurately reflect our transactions, the use of our assets, and other similar information, and a reasonable system of internal controls.
-We have also implemented a pre-approval mechanism for gifts and hospitality, in order to ensure compliance with the policy.
+At Power Financial, we have implemented an anti-corruption compliance program that includes training, due diligence of third parties and mandatory reporting, and ensure that all our personnel undergo the training program.
+We maintain books and records that accurately reflect our transactions, the use of our assets, and other similar information, and a reasonable system of internal controls, and have implemented a pre-approval mechanism for gifts and hospitality, in order to ensure compliance with the policy.

 To maintain awareness, we send our personnel periodic reminders of their duties and responsibilities under the policy.
 We also require all our Directors, officers and employees to certify their compliance with the policy at least annually by attesting their compliance with our Code of Business Conduct and Ethics.

-We apply similarly high ethical standards to third parties dealing with us by conducting risk-based due diligence on consultants or potential acquisitions.
+We apply equally high ethical standards to our third parties by conducting risk-based due diligence on consultants or potential acquisitions.
 Third parties who work for/on our behalf are required to attest their compliance to our business standards, including with respect to anti-bribery, via our Third Party Code of Conduct.

 The success of our commitment to anti-corruption and anti-bribery relies on the diligence of all our personnel.
-The implementation of the policy is the responsibility of the Vice-President and General Counsel, who provides annual reports to the Audit Committee of the Board.
+Formal responsibility for overseeing the implementation of the policy is assigned to the Vice-President and General Counsel, who provides an annual report to the Audit Committee of the Board.

 Monitoring and Review

 We have implemented a pre-clearance requirement for relevant types of gifts and hospitality received or provided by our employees.
-We require our personnel to report any suspected violation of the policy to the Vice-President and General Counsel, who is in charge of investigating and taking remedial action where appropriate.
+We require our personnel to report any suspected violation of the policy to the Vice-President and General Counsel, who oversees investigating and taking remedial action where appropriate.
 The Vice-President and General Counsel must report suspected violations, if any, to the Audit Committee.